iagox86/getout-montrehack/_posts/2023-05-11-introduction.md

 Ncat: Connected to 192.155.82.12:1337.
 ```

+The important part is that it says "connected" or "connection open" - it'll vary depending on your netcat version (I'm using `ncat`).

 If for some reason that server goes down or doesn't work, you can run the
 server locally (on Docker) by following the instructions [here](/backup-plan).